 It sounds absurd but it’s a place that doesn’t really exist.
 It is there one moment... gone the next.
-The tide comes in or the weather changes and the place’s structure changes completely.
+The tide comes in or the weather changes and the place’s structure shifts completely.
 It becomes somewhere ‘else’.
 Other.

+The pencil lines are there to give you the barest of directions as to where you are.
 For the most part you are in the creek of course and that’s those watery lines in the foreground.
+As with the ink on paper, there is also a pencil line to indicate the sky usually, but not always.

 Pencil and Wash